frankkiv/sudoku_py/README.md

 ## Flow
 1. Load input.csv from file and turn it to 2D array
 2. Init a Sudoku class
-3. Invoke solveSudoku function with 2D array
+3. Invoke solveSudoku function with the input '2D array of numbers'
-4. Caculate the running time and results
+4. Caculate the running time and display results

----

 ## Sudoku class
 ### Rules: